Indonesian parliament could pave way Monday for fuel price hikes

 On Saturday, about 70 percent of members of the parliamentary budget committee backed 2013 budget revisions.
 If these are passed by a full session of parliament on Monday, they will pave the way for the fuel price rise.

-The measures include some 9 trillion rupiah ($910 million) in compensation for the poor to protect them from the initial impact of a planned average fuel price increase of 33 percent.
+The measures include some 9 trillion rupiah ($910 million) in compensation for the poor to protect them from the initial impact of a planned average 33 percent rise in fuel prices.

 Yudhoyono has insisted parliament make that money available before he cuts fuel subsidies, which last year cost the former OPEC member some $20 billion.
 The finance ministry has said the price rises could save the state about $4 billion if they are implemented this month.